mmazzarolo/tap-the-number/README.md

 Let's be honest here: I love Redux and I use it daily, but for simple applications like this, MobX is more then enough.
-In fact, if you're not interested in middlewares or in having a centralized pattern for dispatching action, in my opinion MobX might be a better choice than Redux.
+In fact, if you're not interested in middlewares or in having a centralized pattern for dispatching actions, in my opinion MobX might be a better choice than Redux.
-One thing I just recently started using with MobX is the `provider` + `inject` combo, which provides a nice abstraction on connecting components to the store (in a similiar way to the Redux's `mapStateToProps`).
+One thing I just recently started using with MobX is the `provider` + `inject` combo, which provides a nice abstraction on connecting components to the store (in a similar way to the Redux `mapStateToProps`).
 Another thing I've found really useful has been using abusing the `src/utils` and `src/services` folders: from my experience the MobX actions tend to get cluttered, so I prefer to keep them easy to read by minimizing the verbosity of the code.
 Talking about my utils functions...
-I'm a bit sad beacuse they are not super pure -- they use the `src/config` files internally -- but if your application is bigger than mine I'd advise you to make them accepts those configs as parameters to make them testable.
+I'm a bit sad because they are not super pure -- they use the `src/config` files internally -- but if your application is bigger than mine I'd advise you to make them accepts those configs as parameters to make them testable.

-P.S.: use `@computed` values whenever possibile if you need to compute an observable value (similiarly to Redux's selectors).
+P.S.: use `@computed` values whenever possible if you need to compute an observable value (just like Redux's selectors).

 ### Animations, part 1: The animations library I used
 In Tap The Number I animated the components in three different ways: